 Start Command (Team Foundation Build)

-Use the start command to run a configured build definition for Team Foundation Build.
+Use the start command to run a configured Team Foundation Build build definition.

-To use the start command, you must have the Queue builds and View build definition security permissions in Visual Studio Team Foundation Server set to Allow.
+To use the start command, you must have the Team Foundation Server Start a build security permission set to Allow.
 Additionally, the application-tier service account and the Team Foundation Build service account must have read/write permissions to the build drop location.
 For more information, see Team Foundation Server Permissions.

-Name of the build definition in the team project that you want to use for the build.
+Name of the build definition in the team project to use for the build.

-Path to the public folder where the build's binaries and log files are stored after the build is completed.
-For example, \\server\share.
-This is used with the /droplocation option.
+Path to the public folder where the builds binaries and log files are stored once the build is complete.
+For example, //server/share.
+This is used with the /droplocations option.

 Queue priority to use for the build definition.
-You use this argument with the /priority option.
+This is used with the /priority option.

 Command-line arguments to pass to MSBuild.

 Optional.
 Specifies the directory where the build process occurs.
 It can be abbreviated as /d.
 By default, the build directory specified in the build definition is used.

 When selecting the build directory, be sure there is sufficient space to build because insufficient space will lead to cancelled builds.